 The largest youth orchestra ensemble in the south-east, the Georgia Youth Symphony Orchestra (GYSO) includes three full youth orchestras, a string orchestra, a jazz ensemble, and a percussion ensemble.
 Its mission is to inspire young people to discover their full potential through creativity and performance, and to develop the discipline and spirit to accomplish their musical goals.

-The Georgia Symphony Youth Chorus
+The Georgia Youth Symphony Orchestra Chorus

 The youth chorus performs on GYSO concerts, with other GYSO ensembles, and selected members have opportunities to perform with the GSO Chorus and on Georgia Symphony Orchestra performances.